 "Obviously we did not want to see a drop in the clearance rate, because it means more yearlings did not sell, but we did catalogue 47 more lots than last year", Hancock said.
 "It is pleasing though that the average price has held up so well and overall the sale was solid enough".

-During the auction's third session on Saturday, a Zabeel--Warning Express colt and a Timber Country--Valourina filly each brought $310,000.
+"We did see too many yearlings come to the sale backward in development, and some vendors had unrealistic reserves".During the auction's third session on Saturday, a Zabeel--Warning Express colt and a Timber Country--Valourina filly each brought $310,000.
 In all, 85 horses were sold during the third session for a gross of $3,536,641, an average of $41,489.

 - CHRB Gets Update as Moving Day Draws Closer

 - Outstanding Field Set for CashCall Futurity

 - Slideshow: New Sires of 2014

 - Solid Field Drawn for Springboard Mile Stakes

 - Barbaro Brother Lentenor to Stand in Indiana

 - Preakness Purse Increased to $1.5M in 2014

 - Northern California Race Dates Approved